 We have encountered casks that have been sold to customers who have only received a ‘certificate of acquisition’ or ‘certificate of title’.
 This is often a sign that the transfer of ownership has been done at a company level rather than at a warehouse level.

-A certificate of acquisition or title means that although internal records of the company who sold the cask are changed to show that the cask belongs to Mr Smith, it is still held under the company name at the bonded warehouse, and as such HMRC.
+A certificate of acquisition or title means that although internal records of the company who sold the cask are changed to show that the cask belongs to Mr Smith, it is still held under the company name at the bonded warehouse.

 On a more basic level this also means that should you ever want to transfer the ownership of the cask to somebody else, move the cask to another bonded warehouse or bottle the cask, you would have to do so via the company who sold it to you in the first instance.
 You would not be authorised to do this directly because as far as the warehouse is concerned the cask is not held in your name.
 If the company changes its name or fails to respond to your requests you have limited options because there is no ‘official’ record of you owning the cask.